PeterShaggyNoble/MDI-Sandbox/README.md

 - **2017-11-02:** Overhauled the design.
 - **2017-10-27:** Added PNG downloads with basic editor.
 - **2017-10-25:** Switched from flex layout to grid layout for icons.
-- **2017-10-19:** Added stanadlone version for local use.
+- **2017-10-19:** Added [standalone version](https://petershaggynoble.github.io/MDI-Sandbox/standalone/) which can be downloaded for local use.
 - **2017-10-16:** Added filters for contributors.
 - **2017-10-13:** Categories now serve as filters, rather than each having its own individual section.
 - **2017-10-12:** Added the ability to copy the SVG path of an icon.
-- **2017-10-11:** Added a sction for "retired" icons, for the benefit of those who still have use for them.
+- **2017-10-11:** Added a section for ["retired" icons](https://petershaggynoble.github.io/MDI-Sandbox/?section=retired), for the benefit of those who still have use for them.
 - **2017-10-10:** Extracted all data to JSON files.
 - **2017-10-10:** GitHib project launched.